dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

 1. Go to <a href="{{site.dartpad}}" target="_blank" rel="noopener">DartPad.</a>
 2. Click the **New Pad** button to undo any changes you might have made the last time you visited DartPad.
+3. Check the **Show web content** checkbox at the bottom right corner to edit HTML and CSS in DartPad

 <aside class="alert alert-info" markdown="1">
 **Note:**